 While there are many techniques that can be used to improve the survey experience for online respondents, we answer three common questions regarding question types here.

-1. When should I use grids or scales in an online survey?
+1. When should I use grid or scale survey questions?

 Banks of iterative questions are frequently displayed using grid or slider question types.
 Common uses might include: